Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Numerical Experiments

-\paragraph{3.
-Eigenfunction Reconstruction Metrics} Directly comparing a predicted eigenfunction $\tilde{u}_k$ with the ground truth $u_k$ is problematic in non-selfadjoint problems due to mode switching and index shifting near eigenvalue crossings.
+\paragraph{2.
+Eigenfunction Metrics} Directly comparing a predicted eigenfunction $\tilde{u}_k$ with the ground truth $u_k$ is problematic for non-self-adjoint problems due to mode switching and index shifting near eigenvalue crossings.
 The indices of eigenvalues sorted by modulus may swap due to small perturbations, making index-to-index comparison unreliable.